arduino/docs-content/content/learn/03.programming/06.memory-guide/memory-guide.md

 #### Modular Tasks
 Modular tasks mean functions that wraps the code which will be used in a repetitive or continuous manner by receiving different parameters.
 It is a great way to maintain clean code structure and performance, while reducing the memory space required for additional tasks that might need to be implemented.

-This leads to compact code structure, that is much easier to understand when debugging process is required, and demand developer to considerate compute complexity while designing the code structure.
+This leads to compact code structure, that is much easier to understand when debugging process is required, and demand developer to considerate compute complexity when designing the code structure or such specific algorithm.

 ### SRAM Memory Optimization